The Irish tax year is aligned with the calendar year.

 Topics of focus for tax authorities

 Usually the Irish tax authorities focus on areas which have recently experienced changes.
-Therefore, it is likely that the tax authorities will focus on claims under the Special Assignment Relief Programme, Foreign Earnings Deduction (FED), and issues relating to share based remuneration, for example.
+Therefore, it is likely that the tax authorities will focus on claims under the SARP, Foreign Earnings Deduction (FED), and issues relating to share based remuneration, for example.

 Additionally, attention is being focused on employee non-cash benefits, expenses, and employers' implementation of Real Time Reporting (RTR).